delivervaluedaily/manifesto/README.md

 Following this one principle will result in adhering to lot of the 12 principles - at least, the ones that are important in your case.

-#### But... what about refactoring/tech debt/anything else that isn't _directly_ acheive value today?
+#### But... what about refactoring/addressing tech debt/anything else that isn't _directly_ acheiving value today?

 You can!
 But just not whole days at a time.
 By following the principle you will balance value today with investing for more value tomorrow.